 There is no perfect profile or age for a person to raise children and individuals will be evaluated on their suitability according to a holistic range of characteristics, such as health, support structure and motivation, with the child’s best interests in mind.
 Since an adoptive child has been exposed to some devastating losses in the past, your life expectation will be taken into account to safeguard the child – as far as possible – from future losses.

-Can I adopt if I already have children?
+Can I adopt a child in South Africa if I already have children?

-This makes no difference to your eligibility to be an adoptive parent.
+Already having children makes no difference to your eligibility to be an adoptive parent in South Africa.
 It is considered a benefit to be able to place a child in a family where there are already siblings.
 Adoption service providers will, however, for sound reasons advise against disrupting the existing birth-order, i.e. adopting a child who is older than the first-born for example.
 It is also not advisable to adopt while you are pregnant as both children will miss out on individual time, which is necessary for bonding and building resilience to overcome adversity.

 Will I be able to adopt more than one child?

 Yes you can adopt more than once.
 There are some factors to consider:

 • It is not advisable to adopt more than one unrelated child at the same time.
 Children need time to attach to the adoptive family and for this purpose need individual time to be able to catch on emotional milestones not reached due to trauma or previous placements.